JasperTresidder/Reolink_Camera_Viewer/README.md

 ## Setup
 Change the ip address, username and password in main.py

-recreate the conda environment using the yml file and conda.
+Recreate the conda environment using the yml file and conda.
 Open up linux terminal, mac terminal, or windows CMD make sure you have conda installed.
 ```bash